Technique Guide: Farinata (Chick Pea Flatbread)

 Closing Thoughts

-Farinata great as a main course, as a side, or as an appetizer, depending on your application.
-My preference is to make a few of them, one after the other (allowing the skillet to heat back up in between) with a progression of toppings from savory to sweet.
+This high-protein flatbread is great as a main course, as a side, or as an appetizer.
+Because you can switch up the toppings based on the season, to match what else you're serving, and to accommodate any dietary restrictions, it's a great dish for entertaining.
+My preference is to make a few of them, one after the other (allowing the skillet to heat back up in between), each with different toppings.

 Share It!